Quick Answer

 How much does the AgiBot Lingxi X2 cost?

-The AgiBot Lingxi X2 is estimated to cost $30,000–$50,000 for enterprise customers, though official pricing has not been publicly disclosed.
-AgiBot operates on a contact-sales model for commercial inquiries.
-For pricing assistance, contact Robozaps.
+The AgiBot Lingxi X2 costs approximately $30,000–$50,000 for enterprise customers, though official pricing has not been publicly disclosed.
+AgiBot operates on a contact-sales model.
+For pricing assistance and purchase inquiries, contact Robozaps—the authorized marketplace for AgiBot products.

 Can the Lingxi X2 really ride a bicycle?